Learn to calculate the Pip and Tick value.

 - EURUSD => 1 USD

-We use quote currency to refer to the second currency in the pair for the trade whcih we are carrying out.
+We use quote currency to refer to the second currency in the pair.

-Do not worry if the quote currency is different to your account's base currency, because the system carries out the conversion automatically.
+Do not worry if the quote currency is different from your account's base currency, because the system carries out the conversion automatically.

 You can find an example below in the section ''Pip and Tick calculations''.